WHEN I GROW UP * How the book grew up. * Artist sketches & commentary.

 THERE NO ONE WAY TO ILLUSTRATE A STORY.
 YOU MAKE CHOICES.

+I can always think of at least six different ways to illustrate a story.
 One of my first approaches was to have the story take place in a park, the child sees things and events (a bird builds a nest, the architec and a squirrel climbing a tree, a mountain climber) which provoke the questions he asks his mom about his future.
 The subsequent bedtime link allowed for a much simpler unfolding of the story.

 SEEING THE WORLD THROUGH A CHILD'S EYES.